jhofker/icloud_photos_downloader/docs/reference.md

 :   If specified along with `--delete-after-download`, assets downloaded locally will not be deleted in iCloud if they were created within the specified number of days.

+(preserve-album-parameter)=
+`--preserve-album X`

+:   If specified along with `--delete-after-download`, assets downloaded locally will not be deleted in iCloud if they are in the specified album.
+Overrides `--keep-recent-days` if the assets are in the specified album.

 (only-print-filenames-parameter)=
 `--only-print-filenames`